ArcadiaPower/arc-quickstart/README.md

 ## 3. Use ngrok to create a public HTTPS endpoint

 Rather than constantly polling the Arc server, setting up webhook endpoints allows us to receive data through Arc webhooks as that data becomes available.
 When using Connect in your production environment, the webhook endpoint URLs you will register are your API endpoints at which you want to receive webhook data from Arc.
+The [webhook section](https://docs.arcadia.com/reference/webhooks) describes the RESTful Arcadia API endpoints for managing your webhook URIs.

 For the sake of Quickstart, let's set up a webhook endpoint so we can start receiving utility account data for a user that went through the Connect flow.
 In order to receive webhooks, we have to enable public HTTP requests to be received by our private, local development server.
 Our project is not publicly accessible to the internet because our server is running locally at `localhost:3010`.
 However, we can use a tool like [ngrok](https://ngrok.com/) to get a public HTTP endpoint for our local server.